-- Radiator cap - Turn the coolant drain cock to "ON".
+- 1. Radiator cap - Turn the coolant drain cock, making sure to align the "ON" with the position indicator.

 - 1. Coolant drain cock

 - 2. Position indicator

 - 6. Remove the water pump drain bolt to drain the water pump housing.

 - 1. Water pump drain bolt - Remove the cylinder drain plug covers on the outside of the cylinder blocks by removing the screws.